marcomaschauer/marcomaschauer/README.md

 ### Hi there 👋
 My name is Marco Maschauer.
 I'm a Linux Systemadministrator located in Germany.
-In my free time I like to work on all kinds of projects which you can see on my GitHub.
+In my free time I like to work on all kinds of projects which you can see on my GitHub page.

 - 🔭 I’m currently working on these projects:
   - [Stardew-Valley-Community-Center-Checklist](https://github.com/marcomaschauer/Stardew-Valley-Community-Center-Checklist)